 |“||As you say, I do, blood of my blood.||”|

-In the second season of the TV Series Rakharo does not return alive from his scouting in the Red Waste.
-His horse returns to Daenerys' khalasar with his severed head in a saddlebag, presumably he was killed by another khal.
+In the second season of Game of Thrones Rakharo does not return alive from his scouting in the red waste.
+His horse returns to Daenerys's khalasar with his severed head in a saddlebag; presumably he was killed by another khal.

 References and Notes

 - ↑ 1.0 1.1 A Clash of Kings, Chapter 40, Daenerys.

 - ↑ 2.0 2.1 2.2 A Dance with Dragons, Chapter 36, Daenerys.

 - ↑ 3.0 3.1 A Game of Thrones, Chapter 54, Daenerys.

 - ↑ A Game of Thrones, Chapter 64, Daenerys.

 - ↑ 5.0 5.1 5.2 5.3 A Clash of Kings, Chapter 12, Daenerys.